 Ku Stevens is a high school senior with the skill and drive to become an elite runner.
 But he struggles to find the balance between an exclusive sport that glorifies individual triumph and the values of interconnectedness and community he was raised with on the Paiute reservation in Nevada.
 Even though he doesn’t have access to a coach, cross-country team, or recruiters, Ku is determined to get a running scholarship.

-When the remains of thousands of Native American children are discovered across North America, Ku’s painful family history is revealed and he’s forced to reexamine his identity.
-He learns his own great-grandfather escaped an Indian boarding school by foot at age 8.
+When the remains of thousands of Native American children are discovered across North America, Ku’s painful family history reemerges.
+Ku’s own great-grandfather escaped an Indian boarding school by foot at age 8.
 In an act of reverence, Ku sets out to run the same 50-mile escape route his great-grandfather took.

 On the Yerington Paiute reservation in Nevada Kutoven, who goes by Ku, lives with his parents Misty and Delmar Stevens.
 He’s starting his senior year at a high school where, as one of the only Native students, he is often isolated.
 The reservation is quiet and Ku is restless: ready to pursue opportunities that exist beyond the rez.
 He dreams of getting a scholarship from the competitive University of Oregon but he doesn’t know how he’ll get there: even though he’s the fastest kid in town, he doesn’t have a coach or team and doesn’t have the resources to travel for meets attended by recruiters.